 The Santa Clara-based company has sold vast quantities of server chips to Silicon Valley neighbors like Google and Facebook.
 It has tuned its computers to make them useful in cars, drones, and factories.
 Intel has also acquired machine vision start-ups like Movidius, whose chips silently watch their surroundings from inside security cameras.

 Intel continued on that route Tuesday when it announced its latest Atom chip, which will provide almost twice the performance than a previous generation of chips for industrial computers, automotive displays, and cameras.

 The new chip, E3900, is the chipmaker’s latest venture into the kinds of power-sipping chips that dominated smartphones and could breathe life into the Internet of Things.
-The chip also moves Intel into the embedded market, competing with entrenched firms like Marvell to newcomers like Qualcomm, which recently tweaked its smartphone processors for robotics and smart watches.
+The chip also shoulders Intel into an embedded market with competition ranging from entrenched chipmakers like Marvell to newcomers like Qualcomm, which recently tweaked its popular Snapdragon processors for robotics and smart watches.

 “There are significant downsides to sending data to a server for analysis, such as loss due to video compression and time in travel,” he elaborated on Intel’s blog.
 By sending fewer tasks to the cloud, cameras can more quickly identify defects in products rolling on an assembly line, and cars can stitch together multiple cameras in real-time to help drivers squeeze into parking spaces.

 The improvements in the E3900 chip can be traced to its infinitesimal circuitry.
 In contrast to the earlier E3800 line, which was released in 2013 with transistors measuring 22 nanometers, the new chip is based on Intel’s Goldmont architecture, which uses silicon wires only 14 nanometers long.